rtm516/GeyserMC-wiki/Common-Issues.md

 This error means that the Bedrock client cannot find the server; more than likely, it is a connection problem and not directly a Geyser problem.

+*Common issues relating to Geyser in general can be found here.
+See below for options specific to locally hosting Geyser and externally hosting Geyser.

 ### Java players also cannot connect.

 This ***should not be*** a Geyser problem.
 Geyser does not modify server behavior.
 Floodgate does modify the login structure but only for Bedrock players.
 Contact your hosting provider or look elsewhere for fixing this connection issue.